kerondwarf55/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance debugging, evolvability, and collaboration.
 Always strive to understand the problem domain deeply before attempting a solution."

 In more detail, this quote emphasizes the importance of not over-engineering or trying to optimize code too early in the development process without evidence that it's needed.
 This can lead to unnecessary complexity and potential bugs.
 Understanding the problem thoroughly and having well-structured code is often more beneficial than seeking out micro-optimizations prematurely.

+# 2024-02-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness are key virtues in software development."

+This quote emphasizes the importance of avoiding over-engineering and optimizing too early in the development process, which can lead to unnecessary complexity and bugs.
+Instead, programmers should prioritize clear and functional code, and optimize it only when there's proven need and data to support such actions.